 However, do not forget to pay close attention to the home loan closure process and remember to collect the necessary documents right after.
 The loan is legally not closed unless the lender declares it officially.
 Here’s a detailed checklist of the documents to collect after home loan closure and the process to be followed.

-Whenever your lender approves your home loan, you need to submit your original documents as collateral, and you just have the photocopy of these documents.
-The first and the most important step in the home loan closure process is to collect all your original documents.
-Also, you need to ensure that these documents are in good condition and there are no missing or damaged pages.
-The list of the original documents to collect after home loan closure include
+During the application process, you need to submit your original documents along with the collateral.
+The first and most important step in the home loan closure process is to collect all your original documents.
+Also, ensure that these documents are in good condition.
+The list of the original documents can include:

 Power of Attorney

 NOC serves as a proof that you have paid all the required EMIs against your home loan and there are no dues from your side.
 It also declares that the lender now has no legal authority on your pledged property.

 The details present in the NOC include the lender's name, address of the property, settled home loan amount, and start and home loan closure dates.
 Since NOC is a very important document, it's advisable to keep multiple copies (hard and soft copies) for future reference.